VeronikaVaraksina1/learn-lingo/README.md

 **TypeScript** – A statically typed superset of JavaScript that enhances code maintainability and error detection.

+**Firebase Authentication** – A service that enables user authentication with email and third-party providers.

+**Firebase Realtime Database** – A cloud-hosted NoSQL database for real-time data synchronization.

 ## Features

 **Home Page** – Introduction to the platform and its functionalities.